 Lomitas Negras, Arizona

-Note: The nearby mines and deposits in the region provide context for EMX’s Project, which occurs in a similar geologic setting, but this is not necessarily indicative that the project hosts similar mineralization.
+Note: The nearby mines and deposits in the region provide context for EMX’s Project, but this is not necessarily indicative that the project hosts similar mineralization.

 Maps